 - Production and Processing - Knowledge of raw materials, production processes, quality control, costs, and other techniques for maximizing the effective manufacture and distribution of goods.

 - Mechanical - Knowledge of machines and tools, including their designs, uses, repair, and maintenance.

 Skills for Building/Construction Site Management/Manager Majors

-A major in building/construction site management/manager prepares you for careers in which the following skill-sets are crucial:
+building/construction site management/manager majors are found most commonly in careers in which the following skills are important: